 Sometimes, I think we should be harder on lawyers who have bad intent.
 But this is a little over the top for me.

 In Attorney Grievance Commission v.
-Kepple, a lawyers was given an indefinite suspension of at least 30 days because 13 years ago she she hid her real state of residence so she could get in-state tuition.
+Kepple, a lawyer was given an indefinite suspension of at least 30 days because 13 years ago she hid her real state of residence so she could get in-state tuition.
 Basically, she pretended she lived in West Virginia to get in-state tuition.

 How did she get caught?
 Her spiteful ex-husband ratted her out.

 Lawyers who lie and steal from their clients need to be punished, probably more than they are now in Maryland.
 But this was a long time ago, she actually had good contacts with West Virginia because she worked there for a time… I just think this is a little over the top.